-Our amended and restated certificate of incorporation, as amended, provides for a class of its authorized stock known as preferred stock, consisting of 5,000,000 shares, \$0.01 par value per share, issuable from time to time in one or more series, of which 2,504 shares, \$0.01 par value per share, are designated as Series A Convertible Preferred Stock and 5,750 shares, \$0.01 par value per share, are designated as Series B Convertible Preferred Stock.
+Our amended and restated certificate of incorporation, as amended, provides for a class of its authorized stock known as preferred stock, consisting of 5,000,000 shares, \$0.01 par value per share, issuable from time to time in one or more series.
 Our board of directors may designate the rights, preferences, privileges and restrictions of the preferred stock, including dividend rights, conversion rights, voting rights, terms of redemption, liquidation preference, sinking fund terms and the number of shares constituting any series or the designation of any series.
-As of March 18, 2020, 23 shares of Series A Convertible Preferred Stock were issued or outstanding and no shares of Series B Convertible Preferred Stock were issued or outstanding.
+As of August 15, 2020, there were no shares of Preferred Stock issued or outstanding.